tobias-hildebrandt/arduino_sound/README.md

 - [x] sequences of sounds can be played via passive buzzer on the Arduino
 - [ ] have the Arduino keep exact time instead of waiting for instructions between notes (probably only gain a couple of milliseconds at best)
 - [ ] `.abc` files can be parsed using a host computer
+  - [x] pitch parsing
+  - [ ] length parsing
 - [ ] C header files (`.h`) are generated on the host computer
 - [ ] user-friendly command line interface
+  - [ ] one command to parse a file, generate code, then build and upload the Arduino program
-- [ ] host computer program to play and test headers without the need of an Arduino
+- [ ] host computer program to play and test program without the need of an Arduino

 ### Future Possible Expansions

 - [ ] parse MusicXML files
-- [ ] allow for multiple buzzer to play harmonies
+- [ ] allow for multiple buzzer to play harmonies/chords
 - [ ] re-write in Rust 🦀 (or another Arduino-compatible language)
 - [ ] Windows support for build and upload scripts